The Importance of GLBA Compliance

 What are the Consequences of Non-compliance with the Gramm-Leach-Bliley Act

-1. Financial Penalties: The GLBA permits both the government and individual customers to seek financial redress for non-compliance.
+1. Financial Penalties: The GLBA allows both the government and individual customers to seek financial redress for non-compliance.
 Regulatory agencies can impose fines on the violating institution.
 For instance, the Federal Trade Commission (FTC) can impose fines of up to $100,000 per violation, and individual corporate officers can be fined up to $10,000.

 2. Civil Lawsuits: In addition to government-imposed fines, non-compliant institutions may also face lawsuits from customers who suffered damages due to the non-compliance.
 This can result in large financial penalties and negative publicity.

-4. Criminal Penalties: The GLBA also has criminal penalties for non-compliance.
+4. Criminal Penalties: The GLBA also includes criminal penalties for non-compliance.
 The Act stipulates that anyone who knowingly and intentionally defrauds or deceives a customer can be fined, imprisoned for up to 5 years, or both.

 What are the GLBA Compliance Requirements?